localstack/docs/content/en/user-guide/aws/s3/index.md

 $ awslocal s3api get-bucket-cors --bucket cors-bucket
 {{< / command >}}

-If the configuration was applied successfully, you should see the same JSON configuration file you created earlier.
-Your S3 bucket is now configured to allow cross-origin resource sharing, and if you try to send requests from your local application running on [localhost:3000](http://localhost:3000), they should be successful.
+On applying the configuration successfully, you should see the same JSON configuration file you created earlier.
+Your S3 bucket is configured to allow cross-origin resource sharing, and if you try to send requests from your local application running on [localhost:3000](http://localhost:3000), they should be successful.

-However if you try to access your bucket from [LocalStack Web Application](https://app.localstack.cloud), you’ll see errors and your bucket won’t be accessible anymore.
-We can edit the JSON file `core-config.json` you’ve created earlier with the following configuration and save it:
+However, if you try to access your bucket from [LocalStack Web Application](https://app.localstack.cloud), you’ll see errors, and your bucket won’t be accessible anymore.
+We can edit the JSON file `core-config.json` you created earlier with the following configuration and save it:

 ```json
 {